Cheryl Strachan, RD, MBA | Registered Dietitian

 - Participating in professional education every single year, to ensure our knowledge is up to date.

-If we don’t do these things, we can lose our standing with the Alberta College of Dietitians.
 Only registered dietitians and registered nutritionists are regulated in this way, similar to registered nurses, pharmacists, and physicians.